Why we’re not going Junk Free this June

 We don’t buy into moral tags for food or use labels like ‘Junk Food’ and we encourage you not to.
 Once we drop the labels and relearn to look at food through a neutral lens, all foods can be included into our eating pattern without judgement and guilt.

-Labelling foods, particularly with negative connotations such as ‘junk’ food or as ‘treats’ creates a situation where in our efforts to resist eating these foods, we end up overeating or feeling out of control when we do find our self presented with our vice or forbidden food.
+Labelling foods, particularly with negative connotations such as ‘junk’ food or as ‘treats’ creates a situation where in our efforts to resist eating these foods, we end up feeling “out of control” when we do find our self presented with these forbidden foods.

-Our efforts to restrict only sustains a cycle of periodic overeating, feelings of loss of control and failure, and eating behaviours that might feel confusing, cautious or stressful.
+Our efforts to restrict only sustains a cycle of periodic dysfunctional eating, feelings of loss of control and failure, and eating behaviours that might feel confusing, cautious or stressful.

 So…what might this look like in real life?

-Maybe you’re considering giving up chocolate for Junk Free June.
+Maybe you’ve considered giving up chocolate for Junk Free June.
 You find it irresistible and when you do eat chocolate it’s a frenzy, it’s all or nothing, until uncomfortably full and regretful.
 You’ve identified it as your vice food.

-The first few days or week of June might be ok, but then you “cave to a craving”, shit hits the fan and you find yourself just one cookie from the bottom of the jar and preparing for a shame hangover.
+The first few days or week of June might be ok, but then you “cave to a craving”, shit hits the fan and you find yourself preparing for a shame hangover.
 Attempting to restrict or cut out chocolate hasn’t proved helpful and if you do manage to silence your cravings and your hunger through to the end of June, what do you think July 1st is going to look like? **Cue an absolute schamozzle**